ZenyWay/worker-proxy/CONTRIBUTING.md

 ```bash
 npm test
 ```

-Note that the proxy code and the worker code require separate global namespaces: the proxy code's global space is defined by the TypeScript `dom` lib, while that of the worker by the `webworker` lib.
-Both libs are mutually exclusive, therefore both parts are transpiled separately.

 The `test` script actually runs two dedicated test scripts:
 * to limit testing to the proxy: